rdkcentral/rdkb-halif-dhcp6c/docs/pages/DHCP6ChalSpec.md

 **Object Lifecycles:**

-- **No Explicit Object Creation:** The DHCP6C HAL interface, as presented, does not involve explicit creation or destruction of objects within the HAL itself.
+- **No Explicit Object Creation:** The DHCP6C HAL interface does not involve explicit creation or destruction of objects within the HAL itself.
 The primary "object" in this context is the DHCPv6 client configuration and state information, which is maintained by the underlying vendor implementation.

 - **Data Retrieval:** The HAL APIs (`ert_dhcp6c_get_info` and `ecm_dhcp6c_get_info`) are designed to retrieve existing DHCPv6 client information from the vendor implementation and populate a `dhcp6cInfo_t` structure provided by the caller.
 The lifecycle of this structure is managed by the calling module.